 Like all phishing scams, the intention is to get the user to act quickly without thinking logically about the request.
 The emails will often warn that your account needs to be updated immediately or that suspicious activity has been detected on your account.
 The fraudsters hope that you will ignore any warning signs and act swiftly to resolve any account issues.
-PayPal have advised that if there was an urgent matter on your account, further information could be found by logging into your account through the official website.
+PayPal has advised that if there was an urgent matter on your account, further information could be found by logging into your account through the official website.

 4. Asks you to click on links or attachments

 You should always pay close attention to an email that asks you to click on a link or download an attachment.
 PayPal will never send customers emails with attachments or links to download software.
 A link could appear entirely legitimate but will direct you to a phishing website that will steal your data or infect your device with malware.
 Even if the URL contains the word ‘PayPal’, it may not be an official PayPal webpage.
-Hover your mouse over the link to see its true destination and if you are in anyway dubious about its authenticity then don’t click.
+Hover your mouse over the link to see its true destination and if you are in any way dubious about its authenticity then don’t click.

 5. Requests for personal or financial information

-Th ultimate aim of these scams is to con you out of money or steal your personal information.
+The ultimate aim of these scams is to con you out of money or steal your personal information.
 If you receive an email requesting this sensitive information, then alarm bells should be ringing.
 PayPal will never send customers an email asking them to supply their full name, bank account number, password or provide answers to security questions.

 6. Poor spelling and grammar

-Spelling and grammar mistakes are often one of the easiest ways to determine if an email is a fake.
+Spelling and grammar mistakes are often one of the easiest ways to determine if an email is fake.
 Huge multinational organisations such as PayPal will have copywriters that will proof every single piece of correspondence the company puts out.
 Official emails will never be sent to customers that are littered with spelling mistakes.

 If you suspect you’ve received a phishing email, the best course of action is to forward it directly to PayPal and they will investigate the matter further.
 The company has set up a specific email address that users can forward any suspicious emails to.
-The address is: firstname.lastname@example.org.
+The address is email@example.com.
 You should avoid altering the subject line or sending the message as an attachment.
 As soon as the message has been sent, you should immediately delete the email from your inbox.

 It’s also worthwhile reporting the scam to the internet service provider that was used to send the email.
-For example, if the scam email came from a Yahoo account, you should send it to email@example.com, or if the email was sent via Gmail, there is a ‘Report Spam’ button, and in Hotmail there is a ‘Report Phishing button’.
+For example, if the scam email came from a Yahoo account, you should send it to firstname.lastname@example.org, or if the email was sent via Gmail, there is a ‘Report Spam’ button, and in Hotmail, there is a ‘Report Phishing button’.
 The internet provider will then investigate and close the account the email was sent from.

-Despite the increasing sophistication of phishing attacks there are a number of ways you can protect yourself online.
+Despite the increasing sophistication of phishing attacks, there are a number of ways you can protect yourself online.
 MetaPhish has been specifically designed to protect businesses from phishing and ransomware attacks and provides the first line of defence in combatting cyber-crime.
 Get in touch for further information on how we can help your business.